okyeron/neotrellis-monome/enclosure/README.md

 NOTE - The usb breakout setup here will not work with the Teensy 4.
 But it appears the Teensy 4 does not have the current limiting issue.
 However, using a T4 would require a slightly different case design/layout.

 ## Pins / Soldering / Assembly
 Pins used on the Teensy are VIN (5v from USB), GND, D+, D- (SMD pads on the underside), and then SCL (pin 19), SDA (pin 18).

-Put a piece of electrical tape over the back of the teensy to avoid potential shorts when you stack it up (its a bit of a tight squeeze).
+Put a piece of electrical/kapton tape over the back of the teensy to avoid potential shorts when you stack it up (its a bit of a tight squeeze).

+Just in case - also put a piece of electrical/kapton tape on the neotrellis board under where the teensy sits.

 Putting the Teensy in the case, you want to be sure it's as flat as possible (see pix).